 Apply for an Al Fresco Permit

 - Before applying, please check that the site you wish to operate al fresco from is located within the designation Al Fresco Zones.
-Al Fresco Zone maps are attached to this page.
+Al Fresco Zone are available in the downloads section of this page.

 - Al Fresco Permits are issued for a period of up to 12 months ending on the 30th September each year.